 These adorable cats get their name from how they typically flop in your arms when holding them.
 Originating from the United States in the 1960’s, they are one of the most popular cat breeds to this day.

 While not a huge cat by any means they can still grow to be quite a large household cat.
 Growing up to 15 – 26 inches in length, and weighing in anywhere between 8 – 20 pounds.
 Standing 9 – 11 inches at the shoulder in height, a typical Ragdoll can be expected to live around 13 – 16 years.

 The British Shorthair is known to be one of the oldest cat breeds to date.
 Undeniably one of the cutest domestic cat breeds, the British Shorthair can be quite a large cat breed.

 Your average shorthair is going to weigh around 7 – 18 pounds, the males again being the larger of the two.
 With an average height of 14 – 20 inches, and growing to a length of 16 – 22 inches.
 A British Shorthair is expected to have a lifespan of 17 – 20 years.

 So when do cats stop growing?
 Well, as you can see each breed is going to grow at different rates.
 Remember, the best way to tell when you cat has stopped growing is by taking their measurements monthly.

-Make sure they are growing up on a healthy diet and regular play.
+If you want the best chance of being a long term pet owner, make sure they are growing up on a healthy diet and regular play.
 Give them a loving environment to thrive in, and as they age, keep them comfortable to ensure they live as long as possible.